-This means that an engineer or tester is interacting and trying to exploit vulnerabilities discovered on the target systems or web application.
-It is very much human driven, and the idea is that the engineer or tester will be acting like a “hacker.”
+This means that an engineer, or tester, is interacting and trying to exploit vulnerabilities.
+Discovery findings are located on the target systems or web application.
+It is human driven.
+The idea is that the engineer or tester will be acting like a “hacker.”
 NIST calls this Active Security Testing.

-An engineer or tester might plug certain information into the software, but the rest of the engagement is the software scanning in-scope devices or applications for known vulnerabilities.
-This is very automated.
-Some software also has a little check box that will allow for some vulnerabilities to be exploited, but it isn’t always accurate and it is very limited.
+An engineer or tester might plug certain information into the software.
+The rest of the engagement is the software scanning in-scope devices or applications for known vulnerabilities.
+This is an automated process.
+Consequently, some software also has a little check box that will allow for some vulnerabilities to be exploited.
+This method isn’t always accurate and contains limitations.

 What about vulnerability assessments?

-Vulnerability assessments are also mostly automated.
-The human element is utilized here to verify the vulnerabilities actually exist.
+The human element verifies that the vulnerabilities actually exist.
 Sometimes the scanning software produces a false positive.
-A tester or engineer will verify each finding to ensure you have a list of vulnerabilities based on current knowledge.
+A tester or engineer verifies each finding to ensure you have a list of vulnerabilities based on current knowledge.

-Each has it’s place, however we feel that it should be clear what is being purchased.
+In short, each has it’s place but the differences should be clear.
 If you would like to learn more about these services, contact us today.